buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You create a wall of ice on a solid surface within range.
 You can form it into a hemispherical dome or a sphere with a radius of up to 3 meters, or you can shape a flat surface made up of ten 3-meter-square panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 30 centimeters thick and lasts for the duration.

-If the wall cuts through a creature's space when it appears, the creature is pushed to one side of the wall (your choice) and must make a Reflex Saving Throw.
+If the wall cuts through a creature' \*\*s space when it appears, the creature is pushed to one side of the wall (your choice) and must make a Reflex Saving Throw.
 On a failed save, the creature takes 10d6 cold damage, or half as much damage on a successful save.

 The wall is an object that can be damaged and breached.
 Each 3-meter section has Defense 12 and 30 Hit Points, and it is vulnerable to fire damage.
 Reducing a 3-meter section to 0 Hit Points destroys it and leaves behind a sheet of frigid air in the space the wall occupied.
 A creature moving through the sheet of frigid air for the first time on a turn must make a Fortitude Saving Throw.
 That creature takes 5d6 cold damage on a failed save, or half as much damage on a successful one.